 Ad Inventory Management

-Publishers use ad servers to manage their available ad space or inventory.
+Publishers use ad servers for ad inventory management, to manage and control which ads appear their available ad space or inventory.
 They can control which ads appear on their sites, set prices, and optimize ad placement to generate maximum revenue.

 Reporting and Optimization